epam/ai-dial/docs/chat-design.md

 ![](./img/mapping-schema.png)

-> Important: The mapping schema is closely connected to developers' variables.
+> **Important**: The mapping schema is closely connected to developers' variables.
 Therefore, it's crucial to keep design variables consistent in both name and quantity to ensure seamless application of the new theme.

 ![](./img/mapping-schema2.png)